-From the WatchGuard Cloud Log Search page for a device, you can create simple or complex search queries to find specific details in the log messages.
+On the WatchGuard Cloud Log Search page for a device or folder, you can create simple or complex search queries to find specific details in the log messages.
 Log search uses WatchGuard Query Language to search log messages stored in WatchGuard Cloud.
 After you run a search, you can export the search results to a file that you can save for later use outside of WatchGuard Cloud.

 To search log messages in WatchGuard Cloud:

 - Log in to WatchGuard Cloud.

 - To select the date range for log messages, click .

 From the list of reports, select Logs > Log Search.

 The Log Search page opens for the selected device.